5. Eat a healthy diet

 7. Manage chronic conditions

-Follow your doctor's treatment recommendations for any chronic conditions, such as depression or kidney or thyroid problems.
+Follow your doctor's treatment recommendations for any chronic conditions, such as depression, high blood pressure, high cholesterol, diabetes, and kidney or thyroid problems.
 The better you take care of yourself, the better your memory is likely to be.
 In addition, review your medications with your doctor regularly.
-Various medications can impact memory.
+Various medications can affect memory.

 When to seek help for memory loss

-If you're worried about memory loss — especially if memory loss affects your ability to complete your usual daily activities — consult your doctor.
+If you're worried about memory loss — especially if memory loss affects your ability to complete your usual daily activities — talk to your doctor.
 He or she will likely do a physical exam, as well as check your memory and problem-solving skills.
 Sometimes other tests are needed as well.
-Treatment will depend on what's contributing to the memory loss.
+Treatment will depend on what's contributing to your memory loss.

 See more In-depth